-What a crazy year for weather.
-And this winter looks set to be no different.
-So far we’ve been both freezing and unseasonably warm.
+So far this winter, we’ve been both freezing and unseasonably warm.
 So don’t let the cold spells take you by surprise.

 With energy prices increasing year on year, together with our increased awareness of the impact of non-renewable fuels on the evironment, it’s worth taking the time to invest in the alternative ways to help keep your home warm this winter.